+Status Contract/Uni Date Proposals/Counters

+Unit A: Article 11 01 00 NDC Dwowo col.

+42 - Tuition 11-21-22 NPS Proposal: Proposal to come

+Free 1 Toposai to come

+Attendance (p.

+55)

+Unit B: Not in

+proposal

+Unit C: Article

+24 Tuition Free

+Attendance (p.

+34) (Proposal

+#7)

+Unit D: Article

+18, Tuition Free

+Attendance

+(Proposal #4)

+Unit E: Article

+34 - Tuition

+Free

+Attendance (p.

+37)

+Same as above 11-30-22 NPS Proposal:

+Replace Section 1 as follows:

+ARTICLE 42

+Tuition Erro Attendance

-Status Contract/Unit | Date Proposals/Counters Unit A: Article 11-21-22 NPS Proposal: 42 - Tuition Proposal to come Free Attendance (p.
-55) Unit B: Not in proposal Unit C: Article 24 Tuition Free Attendance (p.
-34) (Proposal #7) Unit D: Article 18.
-Tuition Free Attendance (Proposal #4) Unit E: Article 34 - Tuition Free Attendance (p.
-37) 11-30-22 NPS Proposal: Same as above Replace Section 1 as follows: ARTICLE 42 Tuition-Free Attendance Acceptance of Non-Resident Teachers' Children in Newton Public Schools Subject to the conditions and restrictions that apply to Newton students who seek out of-Section 1: district placement, a teacher in the Newton School System who is not a resident of the City will have the option, at no cost, of having his/her child(ren) or a child residing with the teacher attend the regular education program of one of the two high schools in Newton and, on a space available basis, the regular education program at the Elementary or Middle
+Tuition-Free Attendance Acceptance of Non-Resident Teachers' Children in Newton Public Schools

+Acceptance of Non-Resident reachers children in Newton 1 abile schools

+Subject to the conditions and restrictions that apply to Newton students who seek out-of-district placement, a teacher in the Newton School System who is not a

+resident of the City will have the option, at no cost, of having his/her child(ren) or a child residing with the teacher attend the regular education program of one of the two high schools in Newton and, on a space available basis, the regular education program at the Elementary or Middle Schools in the Newton Public Schools.